Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-2.md

 ## Solution Guide

-## Task 1: Enabling Code scanning and CodeQL alerts
+## Task 1: Implement Code Scanning and CodeQL:

 In this task, you'll configure Code scanning and explore CodeQL alerts.
 Code scanning is a feature that you use to analyze the code in a GitHub repository to find security vulnerabilities and coding errors.
 Any problems identified by the analysis are shown on GitHub.